JHPolarBear/Monogram/README.md

 ![Alt text](images/upload_form.PNG?raw=true "upload form")

+It shows fail alert if title is empty (validte with 'serverless-reqvalidator-plugin')

-It should return a new TODO item that looks like this:
+It should return a new item that looks like this:

 ```json
 {